ponty/discogui/README.rst

  * only  basic tests on very simple GUI
  * GUI should be displayed on Xvfb or Xephyr

-Known problems:
- - Python 3 is not supported
- - slow

 Possible applications:
  * automatic GUI testing
  * automatic GUI control